Top 25 Foods of Ecuador: From the Beach to the Amazon

-This sauce is not especially flavorful.
-It’s always inoffensive, though, whatever it’s served with, and has a texture that goes particularly well with rice.
+This sauce is not exceptionally flavorful.
+It’s always inoffensive, though, whatever it’s served with, and it has a texture that goes particularly well with rice.

 Slow food is king in Ecuador; almuerzo (lunch) is a sacred hour best spent around a table with family.
-Pizza, hamburgers, French fries, and similar junk tends to be reserved for special occasions or days when time is short.
-Even so, there are plenty of sidewalk vendors and informal eateries around who offer a number of tastier, healthier options.
-These are generally not affiliated with any franchise and are arguably the better for it.
+So pizza, hamburgers, French fries, and similar junk tends to be reserved for special occasions or days when time is short.
+Even so, plenty of sidewalk vendors and informal eateries around offer some tastier, healthier options.
+These are generally not affiliated with any franchise and are the better for it.

 16. Empanadas (Filled Pastry Pockets)

-A great option for any occasion from breakfast to midnight snack, these little treats can contain anything from a meat to a sweet filling.
-They offer a lot of variety in other ways, too: they can be pan- or deep-fried or baked, while the dough is often made with mashed plantain or yuca.
+An excellent option for any occasion, from breakfast to midnight snack, these little treats can contain anything from meat to a sweet filling.
+In addition, they offer a lot of variety in other ways: they can be pan- or deep-fried, or baked, while the dough is often made with mashed plantain or yuca.

-If you don’t feel like devoting an entire morning to making a batch, you can always buy the discs pre-made, as well as a special tool to shape and seal them.
-Preparing them from scratch is always more satisfying, though, including this traditional recipe for cheesy empanadas sprinkled with sugar.
+If you don’t feel like devoting an entire morning to making a batch, you can always buy the pre-made discs, or a special tool to shape and seal them.
+Preparing them from scratch is always more satisfying, including a traditional recipe for cheesy empanadas sprinkled with sugar.

 17. Corviche (Fish Courgettes)

-Corvina (sea bass) might not be the single tastiest thing to ever come out of the ocean, but it’s definitely a strong contender for the title.
+Corvina (sea bass) might not be the tastiest thing to come out of the ocean, but it’s a strong contender for the title.
 Combine it with plantain, the vegetable with a thousand and one uses, and you get corviche.